 The horizontal, centrally-mounted rear camera stack gives the phone a welcome symmetry compared to iPhone and Google alternatives, and the curved sides of the screen and rear case make the phone a delight to hold – much like its larger cousin, the Note 10 Plus.

-You’ll also notice that the S10 Plus features a headphone jack and space for a microSD card, which is great to see in a 2019 flagship phone.
+You’ll also notice that the S10 Plus features a headphone jack and space for a microSD card, which is great to see in a flagship phone these days.